robcalcroft/mandlebrot-javascript/README.md

 # mandlebrot-javascript
-Sequential and parallel versions of the Mandelbrot equation in JavaScript
+Sequential and parallel versions of the Mandelbrot set in JavaScript